hannahkim7605/rock-paper-scissors/README.md

 # Rock Paper Scissors #

 This project was created based on the rock paper and scissors tutorial by Dev Ed, but with some improvements.
-Once the player or the computer reach the maximum wins (10), the game restarts.
+Once the player or the computer reaches the maximum wins (10), the game restarts.

 ## How to install ##